|The Houston Riots and

 Between November 1, 1917 and March 26, 1918, the army held three separate courts-martial with the first, United States v.

-large enough to hold a trial for the first 63 men – all represented by a single attorney working on a mere two weeks preparation.
+enough to hold a trial for the first 63 men – all represented by a single attorney working on a mere two weeks preparation.
 (Maj.

-Harry S. Grier was inspector general of the 36th Divison and had taught law at West Point, but had no trial experience and
+Harry S. Grier was inspector general of the 36th Divison and had taught law at West Point, but had no trial experience and was not

-was not a lawyer.)
+a lawyer.)
 Their charges were: disobeying orders, mutiny, murder, and aggravated assault.
-All of the men entered not
+All of the men entered not guilty pleas

 testimony was heard from 169 prosecution witnesses, but only 29 for the defense.

-days before their execution.
-For the remaining men, 41 received life sentences, four were given lesser time, and five were acquitted.
+two days before their execution.
+For the remaining men, 41 received life sentences, four were given lesser time, and five were

 In a final letter to his family, Pvt.
-1st Class Thomas C. Hawkins wrote: "Dear Mother and Father, When this letter reaches you I
+1st Class Thomas C. Hawkins wrote:"Dear Mother and Father, When this letter reaches you

-will be beyond the veil of sorrow.
-I will be in heaven with the angels...I am sentenced to be hanged for the trouble that happened
+I will be beyond the veil of sorrow.
+I will be in heaven with the angels...I am sentenced to be hanged for the trouble that

-in Houston, Texas.
-Altho (sic) I am not guilty of the crime that I am accused of, but mother, it is God's will that I go now and in
+happened in Houston, Texas.
+Altho (sic) I am not guilty of the crime that I am accused of, but mother, it is God's will that I go

 There had been no notice given to the media or public and their sentences and hangings would not be formally announced until